 REMEMBERED is the debut historical fiction novel by Yvonne Battle-Felton, a story where Spring, an emancipated slave, is forced to relive a haunting past in order to lead her dying son home.

-From the Northern Writer's Award Winner comes. . .
+From the Women's Prize for Fiction longlist and the Northern Writer's Award Winner comes. . .

 The last place Spring wants to be is in the rundown, coloured section of a hospital surrounded by the groans of sick people and the ghost of her dead sister.
 But as her son Edward lays dying, she has no other choice.